How to Help a Dog with Hip Dysplasia?

 This medical procedure is one way to eliminate pain and improve your dog’s quality of life.

-However, most dogs don’t necessarily need surgery for canine hip dysplasia, but if your vet does recommend it, you might wish to consider this option.
+However, most dogs don’t necessarily need surgery for hip dysplasia, but if your vet does recommend it, you might wish to consider this option.

 5: Canine Massage Therapy